A recent study compared what patients said about side effects they were experiencing from radiation treatment with what their doctors reported.

 Top cancer research stories for November-December 2013 include a study on media coverage of the Angelina Jolie story and a study on the reasons behind higher breast cancer mortality rates for African American women.

 My top five takeaways from the 2013 San Antonio Breast Cancer Symposium.

 A contribution to a worthy breast cancer charity can be a great way to translate “awareness” into concrete and meaningful action.

-A new set of findings from The Cancer Genome Atlas (TCGA) project was published recently, in the October 16, 2013 issue
+A new set of findings from The Cancer Genome Atlas project looks at cancer genome sequencing in a different way–comparing mutations across types of cancer.

 “The Truth in Small Doses” by Clifton Leaf provides valuable insights into changes that need to be made in the cancer research “culture” so that we can get on track toward finding new treatments that save more lives.